Hatteras General Mountaineering Camp Art & Science Week

 Explore the Hatteras Group with us!

-A mountaineering experience tailored for you
+A guided mountaineering experience for all levels

 Trip Description

-Join a Tradition of Mountain Exploration
+Join a tradition of mountain exploration

 • An artist-in-residence on hand to guide and advise you with your artwork